Knowledge graph embedding: Models

 Rossi et al. propose a taxonomy of the embedding models and identifies three main families of models: tensor decomposition models, geometric models, and deep learning models.

 Tensor decomposition model

-The tensor decomposition is a family of knowledge graph embedding models that use a multi-dimensional matrix to represent a knowledge graph, that is partially knowable due to the gaps of the knowledge graph describing a particular domain thoroughly.
-In particular, these models use a three-way (3D) tensor, which is then factorized into low-dimensional vectors that are the entities and relations embeddings.
-The third-order tensor is a suitable methodology to represent a knowledge graph because it records only the existence or the absence of a relation between entities, and for this reason is simple, and there is no need to know a priori the network structure, making this class of embedding models light, and easy to train even if they suffer from high-dimensional and sparsity of data.
+The tensor decomposition is a family of knowledge graph embedding models that use a multi-dimensional matrix to represent a knowledge graph, that is partially knowable due to gaps of the graph describing a particular domain thoroughly.
+In particular, these models use a third-order (3D) tensor, which is then factorized into low-dimensional vectors that are the embeddings.
+A third-order tensor is suitable for representing a knowledge graph because it records only the existence or absence of a relation between entities, and so is simple, and there is no need to know a priori the network structure, making this class of embedding models light, and easy to train even if they suffer from high-dimensionality and sparsity of data.